ContainerUp/containerup/README.md

 a [Podman](https://podman.io/) manager in your browser.
 It works alongside the [frontend](https://github.com/ContainerUp/containerup-web) project.

+> [!NOTE]
+> If you want to know how to use ContainerUp, visit [containerup.org](https://containerup.org/).
+>
+> If you like this project, ⭐️ give a star, or 💰 sponsor the contributor!

 ## How to get started

 ### If you don't want to get involved in the frontend development